octavius64/Gazelle/README.md

 Edit a couple values in the file `config.template` under the `Main settings` section and set your own IP address.
 Note that every time you edit this file, you will have to rebuild the docker containers.

 Create a file named `secrets` with key value pairs at `docker/secrets`.
+It should be owned by root, and permissions should be 600.
 Each secret must only contain alpha-numeric characters, and must be 32 characters long.
 Something like the following:

 ```ini
 GAZELLE_ENCKEY=5iQRiYjQmy44ofLV9OyD7k7dp7f93zy4